Caine72/Aqara-T1M-Ceiling-Light/README.md

 ## Installation

+*This converter will be included in Zigbee2MQTT 2.7.2 and no longer needed to be installed separately after that release*

 *Requires Zigbee2MQTT 2.7.0 or above*

 In Zigbee2MQTT go to **settings** → **dev console** → **external converters**, create a new converter named **t1m.mjs** and paste in the contents of the file.
 Click save then restart Zigbee2MQTT via **settings** → **tools**